barotto/IBMulator/BUILD_LINUX.md

 Any missing library will be pointed out; use your distributon's software manager to install them (except libRocket, see notes below).

-If you are going to compile using your own version of SDL2, you may want to compile SDL2 with xinerama and xrandr support, otherwise you could experience problems switching to fullscreen.

 ### libRocket